alex-bu-89/tips-and-tricks/algorithms/left-rotation.md

 # Sort merge

-Rotate left operation on an array< br />
+Rotate left operation on an array<br>
-Shifts each element to the left< br />
+Shifts each element to the left<br>
 For example [1,2,3,4,5] => [5,1,2,3,4]

 ## Implementation in Typescript